leosongwei/slime/README.md

-Leo's Unix Domain Socket Slime for SBCL
+Leo's Unix Domain Socket SLIME for SBCL
 =======================================

 **Will only work on SBCL**